dls4n/tunnel/README.md

 water_profile.py:
-Code was developed in Python Bio.PDB module
+Code was developed in Python using the Bio.PDB module

 This program will create a list of water molecules that lie inside the cavity.